 The Company accounts for income taxes under ASC 740, "Income Taxes."
 ASC 740, Income Taxes, requires the recognition of deferred tax assets and liabilities for both the expected impact of differences between the unaudited condensed consolidated financial statements and tax basis of assets and liabilities and for the expected future tax benefit to be derived from tax loss and tax credit carry forwards.
 ASC 740 additionally requires a valuation allowance to be established when it is more likely than not that all or a portion of deferred tax assets will not be realized.
 As of March 31, 2023 and December 31, 2022, the Company's deferred tax asset had a full valuation allowance recorded against it.
-The Company's effective tax rate was (18.06%) and 0.00% for the three months ended March 31, 2023 and 2022, respectively.
-The effective tax rate differs from the statutory tax rate of 21% for the three months ended March 31, 2023 due to the permanent difference on M&A Expenses and the increase in the valuation allowance on the deferred tax assets. and the effective tax rate differs from the statutory rate of 21% for the three months ended March 31, 2022, due to the valuation allowance on the deferred tax assets.
+The Company's effective tax rate was (18.06%) and 0.00% for the three months ended March 31, 2023 due to the permanent difference on M&A Expenses and the increase in the valuation allowance on the deferred tax assets. and the effective tax rate differs from the statutory rate of 21% for the three months ended March 31, 2022, due to the valuation allowance on the deferred tax assets.